Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 The impact on student-teacher relationships

 When students like Goetz are wrongly accused of cheating, the trust they have built with their teachers may be significantly damaged.
-Teachers play a pivotal role in fostering an environment conducive to learning, and mutual trust is a fundamental aspect of that relationship.
+Teachers play a huge role in fostering an environment conducive to learning, and mutual trust is a fundamental aspect of that relationship.

 A false accusation can create a sense of doubt in the teacher's mind, potentially leading them to scrutinize future assignments from the affected student more critically than others.